SQream/sqream_docs/reference/sql/sql_functions/index.rst

 Numeric
 ^^^^^^^^^^^
+The following table shows the **arithmetic operators**

-See more about :ref:`arithmetic_operators`
+For more information about arithmetic operator, see :ref:`arithmetic_operators`.

-.. list-table:: Arithmetic operators
+.. list-table:: Arithmetic Operators
    :widths: auto
    :header-rows: 1